OriginProtocol/origin/origin-bridge/README.md

 Head to https://www.originprotocol.com/developers to learn more about what we're building and how to get involved.

-Just getting started with Origin?
-We recommend using [Origin Box](https://github.com/OriginProtocol/origin/tree/master/development#origin-box) for development and testing on your local machine.

 # Origin Bridge Server

 The Origin Bridge Server connects the old world to the new.